justinwilkin/server-side-swift-tutorial-part-1/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Lastly, before we hook everything up and can start responding back with products for our API, we must write an extension to serialise the list of our products to a JSON string.
+<p>Lastly, before we hook everything up and can start responding with products for our API, we must write an extension to serialise the list of our products to a JSON string.
 Open the Product.swift file and at the end of the file add the following extension.</p>
 <!-- /wp:paragraph -->

 <!-- wp:code -->